 Mike and I returned home from Sri Lanka just a week before the heinous Easter Sunday terrorist attacks.
 I’m still shocked and sad, and have had trouble figuring out what to do with this post.
 While vacationing in Sri Lanka may not be at the top of your list at the moment, I want to share with you the country we experienced—its stunning beauty, rich culture, friendly people, abundant wildlife and delicious food.
-Tourism is so vital to the Sri Lankan economy and livelihoods of many people.
+Tourism is so vital to the Sri Lankan economy and the livelihoods of many people.
 I hope for peace and stability so visitors will return to this gorgeous country.
-Over the next months I’ll be writing detailed reports about our trip; for now, here’s the highlights of the happy days we spent in Sri Lanka.
+Over the next months I’ll be writing detailed reports about our trip; for now, here are the highlights of the happy days we spent in Sri Lanka.

 People-watching at Galle Face Green, Colombo

 I’m really glad we started with a few days in Colombo, and Galle Face Green was one of my Sri Lankan favourites.
 There’s nothing green about this sun-scorched place, but the oceanside promenade is incredibly vibrant in late afternoon when locals gather to socialize and cool their feet in the Indian Ocean.
 And that long, lower rise building you see in the photo—the Galle Face Hotel—is a marvellous place for a cocktail.

 Which direction should we go today?
 Turn left from our beachside guesthouse, walk a few hundred meters where all footprints fade away and the wild, deserted beach stretches further than the eye can see.
 Turn right, walk a few hundred meters to a protected rock barrier, take a swim, stop for a refreshing king coconut before pushing on to colourful Tangalla harbour.
 Tough decision!